acmenezes/blog-posts/managing-sccs.md

 #### Managing SCCs with the oc command line interface

-Security Context Constraints areOpenShift objects as any other object.
+Security Context Constraints are OpenShift objects as any other object.
 So the classic verbs used with the `oc` command can also be used with SCCs.
 Tasks such as describing, listing, creating, deleting and editing use the same command syntax as anything else.
 You need to be logged in with admin privileges in order to change or delete SCCs though.

 So basically try `oc get scc` to list the available ones, `oc describe scc <scc name>` to check specific field values, `oc edit scc <scc name>` to change values or the `oc delete` to delete one.
-Remember that it is not a good practice to edit the predefined SCCs that come embedded withOpenShift.
+Remember that it is not a good practice to edit the predefined SCCs that come embedded with OpenShift.
 And of course you can specify an SCC yaml manifest and hit `oc create -f my-scc.yaml` such as the one below taken from the docs:

 ```
 kind: SecurityContextConstraints